simonjulianl/tp/docs/DeveloperGuide.md

         Expected: Error message shown in the feedback box.

 ## **Appendix: Effort**

+**Overview**

+Overall, this project is a moderately challenging application.
+Most of the features here are `CRUD` features, but a lot of efforts need to be put to replicate `CRUD` for an extra model in the application.
+While the original AB3 only deals with one entity type which is `Person`, we modify the `Person` to be a generic class and add three models called `Activity`, `Patient` and `Doctor`.

+Our app is more complex in a sense we need to deal with three entities at once and manage the interactions between them such as creating appointments, viewing patients, creating referral, etc. Also, we need to maintain the information of which model is being displayed and switching the "page" of these three models depending on the commands called.
+Hence, a lot of `ObservableValue<T>` from `JavaFX` library is used to so that the `Ui` can monitor the model of interest currently.

+Not only that, there is an extra model called `UserProfile` to personalize the application as it will display the user identity in te sidebar, and the `UserProfile` is also used for creating a referral.

+**Some noteworthy efforts:**

 1. To implement the responsive table view, we need to mainly refer to  [this `TableView` article](http://tutorials.jenkov.com/javafx/tableview.html).
-I need to learn about `tableCellFactory` also to change the height dynamically based on the length of the data inside the cell.
+We need to learn about `tableCellFactory` also to change the height dynamically based on the length of the data inside the cell.
-2. The implementation of `CRUD` methods of `Activity`, `Doctor` and `Patient` mainly refers from AB3 Person and their commands.
+2. The implementation of `CRUD` methods of `Activity`, `Doctor` and `Patient` mainly refers from AB3 `Person` and their commands.
 However, we create all our fields ourselves and test them.
 For `Time` field, it is mainly a wrapper over `LocalDateTime` class provided by Java.
 3. We overhaul the entire `Ui` based on the Figma, therefore we also create a new side window, and modifies the `CSS` moderately.
 We also discard the `personView` and `personCard` as they are no longer used.

+*{...more to be added}*